Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 In this section, I’ll try to shed some light on the maze of car rental agencies in Cancun.

-Firstly, avoid renting from individuals, and always make sure that the agency you choose is legitimate and recognized.
-In case of an accident, you might regret it.
+First, avoid renting from individuals.
+Always make sure the agency you choose is legitimate and recognized.
+If you unfortunately have an accident, you might regret it.

 My top recommendation for renting a car in Cancun is to use the Discover Cars platform.